mwoenker/sql-client/README.md

 # SQL Client

 Simple Postgresql SQL client.
 Will show a login dialog asking for credential information for the database.
-When the login form is submitted, if successful, it will be replaced with the main applicaion interface.
+When the login form is successfully submitted it will be replaced with the main application interface.
 On the right is a panel showing a list of tables in the current schema, and a dropdown to switch to a different schema.
 There is also a "Log Out" button to return to the login dialog.